Antique - Solid oak bookcase from the late Victorian period

 Description

-Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
-This style features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+This style was influenced by Napoleon’s reign, characterized by strong references to Roman and Greek decorative motifs.

 The key aspect of stylish antique furniture is originality.
-This is ultimately important for buyers, as the market is flooded with counterfeits.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
 We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details